khatriafaz/khatriafaz/README.md

 **khatriafaz/khatriafaz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🌱 I’m currently learning Test Driven Development with Laravel
+- 🌱 I’m currently learning Typescript and advanced Javascript.
-- 💬 Ask me about Laravel and Vuejs
+- 💬 Ask me about Laravel, Vuejs, React and Nodejs.
 - 📫 How to reach me: Mail me at khatriafaz@gmail.com